LucasBehrendt/gamers-ground/README.md

 - [Techsini](http://techsini.com/multi-mockup/index.php) - The responsive image at the top of the README came from Techsini.

-- [Terms & Conditions Generator](https://www.termsandconditionsgenerator.com/) - Used to generate the page for the projects terms and conditions.
+- [Terms & Conditions Generator](https://www.termsandconditionsgenerator.com/) - Used to generate the page for the project's terms and conditions.

 - [W3C](https://www.w3.org/) - Validation of HTML and CSS code was done with W3C.